mbarbin/provider/doc/docs/tutorials/handler-explicit/README.md

         Provider.Trait.t
 ```

-# Writing Parametrized code
+### Writing Parametrized Code

-That's it, we are on our way to write higher-kinded polymorphic functions.
-This would look like this:
+That's it, we are on our way to write higher-kinded polymorphic functions:

 ```ocaml
 let map_n_times